-The French drain system and all its trenches are nicknamed “the highway”, since it intercepts water all around the foundation in order to direct it to an exit point.
+The French drain pipe system and all its trenches, commonly referred to as “the highway”, intercepts water all around the foundation in order to direct it to an exit point.
 This point will use gravity or be forced using a pump to raise the water, which will allow its evacuation.

 It allows your basement to stay dry by directing groundwater before it penetrates the concrete slab.
 In the event that groundwater seeps into your home, there are many chances of seeing mold appear, in addition to seriously damaging materials or property.
 Also, it is important to mention that repeated water infiltration significantly contaminates the air due to the proliferation of fungi, causing mold.
 You should know that anything that can putrefy (rot) will be affected, since the material is still alive.
 Only inert materials, for example styrofoam, concrete or a vapor barrier will be spared.
-In reality, as there is a good chance that dust covers these materials, they will also be contaminated.
+However, in reality, since there is a good chance that dust covers these materials, they also run a risk of being contaminated.

 A property that does not have a French drain risks the damage mentioned above, but can also have a serious impact on the health of the occupants.
 Molds that develop as a result of prolonged exposure to humidity affect the quality of the ambient air, thus increasing the risk of lung diseases, for example.

 Remember that a mushroom needs 3 elements to live: water, air and putrescible material.
 If you remove any of these, the fungus will not die, but will become more or less inactive.
 As soon as the 3 elements are reunited again, it will reactivate.
 This is why a very methodical work must be carried out during the elimination (demolition) of the contaminated materials towards the exterior of the property.
-Mushrooms are very volatile, their spores move like the pollen of a flower.
-As soon as they are shaken, they spread all over the air and sometimes even go up to the upper floors.
-Imagine, if in addition you have a forced air heating system that works at the time of demolition!
+Mushrooms are very volatile, their spores move in the same way as the pollen of a flower.
+As soon as they are shaken, they spread all over the air and sometimes even go up to the higher floors.
+Imagine if in addition you have a forced air heating system that works at the time of demolition!
 Your safety and that of your family could be seriously affected.
 That’s why you should trust an experienced team like Groupe Durasec.

-This is one of the many reasons why the building code now requires all new constructions to have a French drain.
+This is one of the multiple reasons why the building code now requires all new constructions to have a French drain.

 The best way to mitigate these risks is to install a French drain and maintain it regularly.
 But how do you install a French drain?